Tianran1126/Auction-System/README.md

 # Auction-System

-Java based distributed actution system using RMI and Jgroup based on a three-tier architecture:
+Java based distributed auction system using RMI and Jgroup based on a three-tier architecture:

     - Replicas class (can create multiple replicas on the fly with consistent data)
     - front end server to handle any client requests